Myrtle Beach was incorporated as a town on March 12, 1938, and became a city in 1957, when the permanent population first exceeded 5,000.

 Please direct any payment questions to the mailing address noted above, or call Accounts Payable at 843-918-1118.

 The Purchasing Division operates in strict compliance with federal and state laws, local laws and regulations, internal policies and professional purchasing principles.
-To uphold its responsibility and accountability in the expenditure of public funds, the office maintains a competitive bidding process in accordance with the city's Purchasing Code, from Chapter 2, Article IV, of the Complete Code of City Ordinances.
+To uphold its responsibility and accountability in the expenditure of public funds, the office maintains a competitive bidding process in accordance with the city's Purchasing Code, from Chapter 2, Article VI, Division 2, of the Complete Code of City Ordinances.

 843-918-2170 (office) or 843-918-2182 (fax)